Articles

 Latus says this is key when working with different types of partners.
 One example he shares is testing the commission rate or metrics for a rev share partner program.
 “Whether you’re paying them 15 or 40 per cent rev share, they’re going to drive consistent traffic, probably consistent conversions,” he says.
 “And you can even scale it up more.”

-How to conduct a successful pilot program in B2B SaaS
+How to run a successful pilot program in B2B SaaS

 Set clear objectives and desired outcomes

-Before starting a pilot program, Latus emphasizes the importance of setting clear goals, especially when collaborating with partners.
-Having clearly defined goals ensures both parties are aligned on expectations, performance metrics and the overall value of the partnership so there are no misunderstandings and you can get the most out of your test.
+It’s critical to set clear goals before starting a pilot program, Latus says, especially when working with partners.
+Having clearly defined goals ensures both parties are aligned on expectations, performance metrics and the overall value of the partnership, so there are no misunderstandings and you can get the most out of your test.

 “You might just want traffic.
-Others may prioritize new customers, transactions or leads, while partners might focus on attracting people who’ve explored competitors but haven’t shopped with you yet.”
-He stresses aligning on objectives, even for small-scale tests.
+Others may prioritize new customers, transactions or leads, while partners might focus on attracting people who’ve explored competitors but haven’t shopped with you yet,” Latus says, adding that even the smallest-scale tests require alignment on objectives.

 “You can assess the quality of leads against total volume and ROI.
 If it meets your benchmarks, continue the campaign — or work with the partner to refine it.”